Municipal bonds offer tax-free interest and are beneficial for very high income earners. Here we’ll look at the best municipal bond ETFs for 2023.

 The SPDR Barclays Short Term Municipal Bond (SHM) only targets short-term municipal bonds, with a weighted average maturity of 2.9 years.
 As such, investors can expect lower volatility but also lower expected returns than the ETFs above.
 SHM seeks to track the Barclays Capital Managed Money Municipal Short Term Index and has over $4 billion in assets and an expense ratio of 0.20%.

 Where To Buy These Municipal Bond ETFs

-All the above municipal bond ETFs are available at M1 Finance.
+All the above municipal bond ETFs should be available at any major broker.
+My choice is M1 Finance.
 M1 has zero trade commissions and zero account fees, and offers fractional shares, dynamic rebalancing, intuitive pie visualization, and a sleek, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.

 Interested in more Lazy Portfolios?
 See the full list here.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.

 Don't want to do all this investing stuff yourself or feel overwhelmed?
 Check out my flat-fee-only fiduciary friends over at Advisor.com.